The subtle effects of relativity on the stars orbiting the supermassive black hole at the heart of the Milky Way have been seen for the first time.

 The observations have allowed theorists to test the theory of relativity in one of its most extreme environments – near a black hole.

-Weighing in at over four million solar masses, Sagittarius A* (Sag A*) is a monster of a black hole and resides in the Galactic Centre 26,000 lightyears away.
+Weighing in at over four million solar masses, Sagittarius A* (Sag A*) is a monster of a black hole and resides in the centre of the Milky Way 26,000 lightyears away.

 It is surrounded by a family of stars locked in a tight orbit around it, known as S-stars.